obartra/nodeberry/projects/helloworld/gettingStarted.md

 ![](./ifconfig.png)

 We can use this number from another device to access our server, for instance, in the example above we would visit `192.168.1.92:3000` from another computer or phone (they must be connected to the same network).
-Note that 3000 is the name of the port we set up
+Note that 3000 is the name of the port we set up.

 Keep in mind that IP addresses are usually dynamically assigned.
 That means that when the computer reboots, we may get a different IP address (so our server would no longer exist at that address).
 If you want to access the server from the same IP, one option is to assign a static IP.
 Another one is to set up DHCP reservations in your router.
 To keep things simple we'll set up a static IP: